 Travel to Joshua Tree National Park, taking in the desert scenery and hundreds of Joshua trees, then cool off in the crystal-clear waters of the Colorado River at Lake Havasu.
 Included Activities: Joshua Tree NP Visit Transport: Private Vehicle (3.00-4.00 hours, 250km) Private Vehicle (2.50-3.00 hours, 240km)

 Charge up your camera batteries in time for this next breathtaking experience as we take Arizona's famous scenic drive through Oak Creek Canyon en route to the Grand Canyon.
-Included Activities: Grand Canyon Sunset Transport: Private Vehicle (6.00-7.00 hours, 400km)
+Included Activities: Grand Canyon Sunset Transport: Private Vehicle (6.00-7.00 hours, 450km)

 Enjoy a free day to discover the Grand Canyon.
 Opt to hike throughout the park, rent a bike, check out a museum or see the canyon from the sky by helicopter.
 Included Activities: Grand Canyon South Rim Visit

 Journey along famous Route 66, and explore the Las Vegas Strip in the evening.
 Tour ends upon arrival to Las Vegas.
 Opt to take a VIP party limo experience.
 Additional Notes: Please note this trip ends on arrival to Las Vegas.
 If you wish to spend the night in the city, speak to your sales agent about booking post-accommodation.
-Included Activities: Vegas Strip Visit Departure Day (Activities) Transport: Private Van with Wi-fi (9.00 hour(s), 480km)
+Included Activities: Vegas Strip Visit Departure Day (Activities) Transport: Private Vehicle (9.00 hour(s), 480km)

 You will be on the move a lot, so our advice is to pack as lightly as possible.
 For days in the outdoors, we recommend the use of lightweight, breathable, moisture-wicking fabrics made of wool or synthetic fibers.
 Cotton is not recommended for days spent hiking as it does not allow for heat or moisture to enter or escape, and it will not dry easily once wet.
 We recommend using a backpack for your convenience, or a medium-sized suitcase if you prefer.
 Heavy luggage is not recommended for the health of the CEO, who will take a lead in loading the storage trailer.
 Due to space in the trailer, we will not be able to accommodate more than one piece of main luggage per person.
 A good size day-pack (20-35L) is also essential to carry your personal gear for the day, as access to luggage between destinations will be limited.
 This daypack will be used to carry your personal gear for the day, your lunch and a water bottle.
 The American west is generally known for warm weather, but temperatures do vary significantly in the mountain and desert areas especially.
 The day time temperature could exceed 30 C, while the night time temperatures do regularly decrease to single digits, or even possible below freezing.
 It is therefore important to pack clothes for warm days and cool evenings - a light jacket is necessary.
 Seasonal temperature ranges: March - May ; September to December: -7 C to +30 C June – August: 0 C to + 35 C Additionally, a set of smart casual clothes is also advisable.

 Accommodation will be varied throughout your adventure.
 We use a combination of hotels and hostels, but most of the nights on tour are spent camping in tents in public and private campgrounds.
 Multi-share accommodation, on a single-sex basis (typically 4-6 people per room), is common in the U.S. and is the way you will be spending your hostel nights.
 We have specifically chosen unique accommodations to give local flavor to your trip.
 Couples: Please note that due to the types of accommodation used in the U.S., couples will likely be split into separate rooms where we use multi-share hostels.
 Pending availability, couples may be able to pay extra while on tour to have their own room in some destinations.
-All camping equipment (with the exception of your sleeping bag and pillow) is supplied, including camp mattresses, which are warm and comfortable.
+All camping equipment (with the exception of your sleeping bag and pillow) is supplied, including comfortable camp mattresses.
 We supply dome tents that take only 5 minutes to assemble/disassemble.
-They are good quality, durable, industry-standard 2-person pop-up tents, each with 2 separate and convenient zip-up doors and vestibules, so that each person has his/her own entrance.
+They are good quality, durable, industry-standard, oversized 2-person tents, each with 2 separate and convenient zip-up doors, so that each person has his/her own entrance.
 We use 2 types of campgrounds in North America: 1.
 Private campgrounds: These are privately run sites, usually with all services such as fire pits, picnic tables, drinking water, toilets & shower buildings.
 Some have small outdoor swimming pools and laundry facilities.
 These campgrounds are typically located near national park entrances or towns.
 2. Public campgrounds: These are park-run sites, usually with basic facilities such as fire pits, picnic tables, and drinking water.
 In some cases, this type of campground doesn’t have showers, only pit toilets and a lake!
 In other locations, toilet and shower facilities may be located outside the campground, or at times in another location a drive away.
 Some may have shower fees for onsite facilities ($2-6/shower).